testvidya11/sense-ipython-module/README.md

 In Sense, a cluster is a group of dashboards with the same master dashboard.
 Worker dashboards multiplex their outputs to the master and are cleaned up automatically when the master is stopped or fails.
-These features make it much easier to manage, monitor and debug distributed applications on Sense.
+These features make it easy to manage, monitor and debug distributed applications on Sense.

 The parameters are: